 - Currently hold medical industry certifications, such as ISO 13485 and 21 CFR 820

-- Adhere to clean room standards that protect sensitive medical parts and components from dust, chemical vapors and other contaminants that could compromise product quality, integrity and safety
+- Are capable of adhering to clean room standards that protect sensitive medical parts and components from dust, chemical vapors and other contaminants that could compromise product quality, integrity and safety

 - Understand the nuances of materials required for medical devices and equipment, and can accurately address resin attributes, plastics compatibility, and molding performance